drivly/itty-router-template/README.md

 ### Coming Soon - Wildcard Custom Domain support for Commit Hash Deploys:

+This will requiring adding TXT files to your DNS for verifation, unlike specific non-wildcard domains that can be validated automatically via HTTP.

 ## Drivly Open- Accelerating Innovation through Open Source